aetperf/aetperf.github.io/_posts/2023-08-30-Vector-similarity-search-with-pgvector.md

     3. A robot must protect its own existence as long as such protection does not conflict with the First or Second Law.

+Finally, let's ask a question about something that cannot be found outside the vectorstore:

 ```python
 query = "Who is François Pacull ?"